catenax-eV/catenax-ev.github.io/docs/standards/CX-0076-GoldenRecordEndtoEndRequirementsStandard/CX-0076-GoldenRecordEndtoEndRequirementsStandard.md

 - When an additional Business Partner address data set is uploaded which is not a legal entity, and thus a BPNA needs to be created yet, a relation to a BPNL MUST be established.

-- If no existing BPNL from the Pool could be identified and assigned, a new corresponding BPNL MUST be created by the service provider including the required data fields.
+- If no existing BPNL from the CX pool could be identified and assigned, a new corresponding BPNL MUST be created by the service provider including the required data fields.
 The respective BPNA and the new BPNL must then be linked to each other accordingly.

 - This applies only, if the exact legal entity can be clearly identified based on the given information by the provided input.